alexrudnick/dissertation/BURNDOWN.md

     * DONE europarl lemma clusters
     * DONE wikipedia clusters
     * DONE wikipedia lemma clusters
+  * SKIP clean and rationalize code for brown cluster features a bit.
   * doc2vec things...
     * DONE turn inferred document vectors into features for classification
       * DONE probably just stick an annotation on the first token in the sentence